Understanding the Detailed Floor Plan of a Residence: An In-Depth Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 And there are smaller increments there.
 The drawing is at a quarter inch equals a foot.
-If you were to print this drawing, regardless, you could always take this area, the graphic scale, and you could copy it, lay it against something to confirm what a measurement is approximately.
+If you were to print this drawing, regardless, you can always take this area, the graphic scale, and you can copy it, lay it against something to confirm what a measurement is approximately.

 Now, as we start developing into the building, you will notice a lot of similarities from what we've covered before in that you have the building, you have dimensions that go around the building.
 Now, let me talk to you about some of the procedures in how dimensions normally work.
 You can see that on this top row, we have three rows of dimensions.